Vatican defrocks former U.S. cardinal over sex abuse | CBC News

 Francis implicated

-But Francis himself became implicated in the decade-long McCarrick coverup after a former Vatican ambassador to the U.S. accused the Pope of rehabilitating the cardinal from sanctions imposed by Pope Benedict despite being told of his penchant for young men.
+But Francis himself became implicated in the decade-long McCarrick coverup after a former Vatican ambassador to the U.S. accused the Pope of lifting sanctions on the cardinal imposed by Pope Benedict, despite being told of his penchant for young men.

 Francis hasn't responded to the claims.
 But he has ordered a limited Vatican investigation.
 The Vatican has acknowledged the outcome may produce evidence that mistakes were made, but said Francis would "follow the path of truth, wherever it may lead."